Dodgers strike back with comeback win in Game 5 to trim Braves’ NLCS advantage to 3-2

 It became the play that turned Game 5 of the NLCS and ― who knows? ― maybe the entire series.
 Because there was another possible outcome, a very remote one, on Swanson’s sinking liner to right: Betts caught it on the run just above the turf.
 Marcell Ozuna tagged up too early from third.
 A replay review confirmed it, and Ozuna was ruled out.
 A Braves’ run was erased from the scoreboard.

-And the Dodgers soon surged to a decisive 7-3 win that prevented a Braves clincher and forced a Game 6 in the best-of-seven series on Saturday.
+And the Dodgers soon surged to a decisive 7-3 win at Globe Life Field that prevented a Braves clincher and forced a Game 6 in the best-of-seven series Saturday.
 The Braves still lead the series, three games to two, and will send ace Max Fried to the mound in Game 6 to face Dodgers right-hander Walker Buehler in a rematch of Game 1.

 The Dodgers took control of the game, as they are wont to do, with longballs ― a go-ahead, three-run blast by catcher Will Smith in the sixth and a two-run shot by shortstop Corey Seager, his second of the game, in the seventh.
 The Dodgers led the majors this season with 118 homers, and have smashed 12 of them in just five games in this series, two shy of the NLCS record.